MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## How do I contact Support if I don't find an answer in this FAQ?

-If you're not able to use Guides or if you have an issue that isn't answered in this FAQ or in the documentation, please contact Customer Support using the following steps:
+If you're not able to use Microsoft Dynamics 365 Guides in preview, or if you have an issue that isn't answered in this FAQ or in the documentation, please contact Customer Support by using the following steps:

 1. Go to [https://dynamics.microsoft.com/en-us/support/](https://dynamics.microsoft.com/en-us/support/).

 2. Under **Customer Engagement help + support**, select **GET SUPPORT**.

-3. Use the provided phone number or submit a support request through the Admin Center.
+3. Find a phone number or submit a support request through the Admin Center.

 ## Why do I have to download two apps?

-Microsoft Dynamics 365 Guides in preview includes two applications:
+Guides includes two applications:

 - PC Authoring application